stoque/react-styles/README.md

 Simple examples that how use CSS in React following ways:
 - Inline
-- With a external file
+- External file
-- With CSS Modules
+- CSS Modules
-- With Styled Components
+- Styled Components